 As for fireworks, the National Safety Council advises enjoying fireworks at a public display conducted by professionals and staying away from all consumer fireworks.

 The National Fire Protection Association says each Independence Day, thousands of people, most often children and teens, are injured while using store-bought fireworks.
 Fireworks start an average of 18,500 fires per year, including 1,300 structure fires, 300 vehicle fires, and 16,900 outdoors and other fires.
 These fires caused an average of three deaths, 40 civilian injuries, and an average of $43 million in direct property damage.

 If you suffer an injury this summer that was someone else’s fault and incur damages – such as medical expenses, property damage, pain and suffering – you can seek compensation from the person or organization that caused the accident.
-The Charlottesville summertime accident attorney of the Kendall Law Firm can work with you to pursue a claim.
+The Charlottesville personal injury attorney of the Kendall Law Firm can work with you to pursue a claim.

-The Kendall personal injury lawyers work on a contingency-fee basis.
+The personal injury lawyers at Kendall Law Firm work on a contingency-fee basis.
 This means that we do not charge for our legal services unless we obtain a financial recovery for you.
 Don’t suffer costs and losses that are not your fault.
 Contact us for a free consultation today.

 We serve clients in Winchester, Harrisonburg, Charlottesville, and areas throughout central Virginia and the Shenandoah Valley.

 Call the Charlottesville Personal Injury Lawyer 24/7 at (434) 296-2378.